co-libri-org/BibHelioTech/README.md

 Optionally if you want to have AMDA catalogues by satellites, you need to run "SATS_catalogue_generator.py".

+### Tips, Tricks and logs

+Some raw files where created randomly.
+A new manager tool is available for that:

+    python manage.py clean_raws --no-dry-run 3

+`3` being the id of the paper we want to clean.

+    for i in {1..15} ;do python manage.py clean_raws --no-dry-run $i; done

+to erase all papers' unwanted raw files from id 1 to 15.

 ## Versioning and git workflows

 `VERSION.txt` holds the current project version in a semver model.
 (Also see `CHANGELOG.md`)